Frequently Asked Questions

 + How do you work with children/teens of separated parents?

-Please note that some families are funded under schemes which allow for parent only sessions (ie NDIA funding, ATAPS funding) whereas other funding models (ie Medicare) do not allow for parent only sessions, in which case there is a fee for these parent-only sessions.
+Please note that some families are funded under schemes which allow for parent only sessions (ie NDIA funding, APHN funding) whereas other funding models (ie Medicare) do not allow for parent only sessions, in which case there is a fee for these parent-only sessions.
+Please also note, as explained elsewhere, we do not provide assessments, letters or reports for Family court purposes.
+We can talk with you about other options for this service.

 + What approaches do you use in working with clients?